 - total public holidays in Nepal

-The diversity of geographical features directly determine the peoples’ styles and their activities.
-As a result, diffrent life styles are found from Terai to Himalayan.
+The diversity of geographical features directly determines the peoples’ styles and their activities.
+As a result, different life styles, are found from Terai to Himalayan.

 The climate is dry, windy and snowy (cold).
 People make houses made of stone and clay.
 The roof of the house is thatched or of stone.
 People wear thick woolen clothes made from sheep’s and other animals’ fur.
 Bakkhu, Docha, Pangden, etc are the main clothes.
-They eat Dhindo (a pudding like food made from millet or maize) rice, bread, potato and meat.
+They eat Dhindo (a pudding like food made from millet or maize) rice, bread, potato, and meat.
 Potato is the staple food.
 The main inhabitants are Byansi, Humli, Jumli, Thakali, Laho, Sherpa, Tamang, Mangal, Dolpo and Jad.
 They rear animals.
 The main occupation is animal husbandry.
-Sheep, goats and yaks are animals they rear.
-Silver ornament are mainly used by the people in Himalayan region.
+Sheep, goats, and yaks are animals they the rear.
+Silver ornament is mainly used by the people in the Himalayan region.